La Cage aux Folles (1979) Queer Film C+

-THEY ARE NOT LAUGHING WITH US.
-THEY ARE LAUGHING AT US
+ARE THEY LAUGHING WITH US, OR ARE THEY LAUGHING AT US?

-Chaos ensues as Renato and Albin attempt to “de-gay” their home, with Albin even trying to pass as Laurent’s mother.
+Chaos should ensue as Renato and Albin attempt to “de-gay” their home, with Albin even trying to pass as Laurent’s mother.
+Unfortunately, what may have seemed like a scream fifty years ago now comes across as a little jaded today.
+Are they laughing with us, or are they laughing at us?

 Surprise Best Director nomination for Eduard Molinaro.